antilneeraj/SMS/README.md

 ![Performance Dashboard](/images/performance_dashboard.png)
 *Performance Dashboard - An insightful overview of student performance and progress.*

+## Running the Server

+To run the website with backend capabilities, follow these steps:

+1. Navigate to the server directory using the command line.
+2. Run the command `node src/index.js`.

+Once the server is up and running, the website will be able to fetch data from files and provide a comprehensive experience.

 ## Target Audience

 Our platform caters to a diverse range of stakeholders: